nagydani/seedling/sprout/TUTORIAL.md

-The output is the same, but there is a slight difference under the hood: in the latter case the computer does not need to create and store a new anonymous program (a so called "quotation"), it merely refers to the program already stored under the word `greet`.
+The output is the same, but there is a slight difference under the hood: in the latter case the computer does not need to create and store a new anonymous program (a so called *quotation*), it merely refers to the program already stored under the word `greet`.

 Now, let us delve into the internals of `times`!